hashbangcode/vlad-docs/usage/variables.md

 __http_port__

 HTTP port for the web server.
-If you have turned off Varnish then you might want to set this to "80".
+If you have opted to install Varnish you will likely want to change this to `8080`.

-default value: 8080
+default value: 80

 __varnish_http_port__